tanisha0423/data-handling-and-visualization/README.md

 # Data Visualization with Python – Coursework

-This repository contains a series of Jupyter notebooks developed as part of a Data Visualization course using Python.
+This repository contains a series of Colab notebooks developed as part of a Data Visualization course using Python.
 The goal was to explore a wide variety of data types and visualization techniques using popular Python libraries.

 ## 🎯 Purpose